Irresistible (2020 film): Plot

 When it starts to look like Faith and Braun are going to win, Gary tries to convince Jack and Diana to play dirty and start exploiting Braun's skeletons.
 Diana is horrified that Gary would play dirty and secretly goes to Braun for advice.
 The two decide to secretly reveal a bigger scandal about Braun so Gary will not go after Braun's brother, which was his original plan.
 The scandal, however, proves to be false.

 On Election Day, almost no one votes (only two votes are cast, with one vote going to each candidate, resulting in a tie), which confuses both Gary and Faith.
 It quickly becomes clear that the election was actually a setup.
 Diana reveals she masterminded the entire scheme, filming the video of her father's immigration speech (which was carefully scripted) so that the Democrats and Republicans would pour thousands of dollars into the election; the town has been quietly siphoning the money to get through its financial troubles due to the recent closure of a nearby military base.

-Gary is shocked that Diana would play him and Diana then counters by explaining the town had no choice but to set him up because D.C. politicians play small towns like theirs all the time while doing nothing to help when times are tough.
+Gary is shocked that Diana would play him and she then counters by explaining the town had no choice but to set him up because D.C. politicians play small towns like theirs all the time while doing nothing to help when times are tough.
 When Gary reveals that he has feelings for Diana, she rejects him, pointing to their age difference.

 Later, Diana becomes the mayor of Deerlaken after a special election.

 The film ends with three scenes leading into each other, each with its own set of cast credits: Gary and Diana embrace at a construction site for a new public building; until Gary is snapped out of that thought to reveal Gary and Ann, the pastry chef, in bed, discussing plans for a new bakery; until Gary finally snaps out of that to show Gary and Faith kiss and discuss their investment portfolio in their kitchen.

 A post-credits scene shows a short interview with Trevor Potter, an official of the Federal Election Commission, discussing the shortcomings of oversight over elections fund-raising.
 The screen shows the title IRRESISTIBLE fading into the word RESIST.